andrescosta/jobico-fn/README.md

 - **Multi-Tenancy Focus**: Jobico's architecture is specifically designed to facilitate multi-tenancy, enabling the simultaneous operation of multiple isolated tenants on the platform.

+- **Event-driven processing** : Break down jobs into smaller events for easier orchestration and control flow management.

 - **Event Definition with JSON Schema**: Tenants can define events through JSON Schema, allowing for structured and dynamic event handling.
 Incoming requests undergo validation against the specified schema.

-- **WASM-Compatible Language Support**: Jobico offers support for custom program creation in any WASM-compatible language, fostering flexibility and diversity in the execution of jobs.
+- **WASM-Compatible Language Support**: Implement processing logic in any language that compiles to WebAssembly, promoting platform independence..

 # Stack

 ![alt](docs/img/stack.svg?)

 # Architecture
 Explore the architecture of Jobico to gain insights into its design principles and components.
-This section provides an overview of the system's structure and how its various elements interact to deliver powerful capabilities.
-Delve deeper into the technical details to understand how it operates and supports complex workflows.
+This section provides an overview of the system's structure and how its various elements interact to deliver powerful capabilities. plex workflows.

 ### For a comprehensive overview of Jobico's architecture, [click here](ARCHITECTURE.md)